5 Adapting our template

 lightbox: true

-• Create the genetics-theme/ directory and copy our theme into it:
+• Create the my-theme/ directory and copy the template theme files:

-• Edit the rest of _quarto.yml to use your own title, logo, link to social media, and other details.
+• Update the rest of _quarto.yml with your title, logo, social media links, and other details.

 quarto remove cambiotraining/crit-format

-• Remove the github action that updates our extensions automatically:
+• Remove the GitHub Actions workflow that updates CRIT extensions:

 rm .github/workflows/update_extensions.yml